Top 8 Strangest Things FedEx Has Ever Shipped

 4. Van Gogh’s dining table, France to Switzerland

-While preparations for a seminal Van Gogh exhibition were underway at the Kunstmuseum Basel in 2009, a nearby hotel decided to transport the world famous Van Gogh Table from the Auberge Ravoux in Auvers-sur-Oise, France, to Basel.
+While preparations for a seminal Van Gogh exhibition were underway at the Kunstmuseum Basel in 2009, a nearby hotel decided to transport the world-famous Van Gogh Table from the Auberge Ravoux in Auvers-sur-Oise, France, to Basel.

-5. Cherished Beaujolais wine, France to Japan
+5. Beaujolais Nouveau wine, France to Japan

 Japan is a huge market for Beaujolais Nouveau.
-In November 2004, FedEx brought the special wine to the skies, shipping 504,000 bottles of Beaujolais Nouveau wine from Lyon-Saint-Exupery Airport to Japan.
-An annual uncorking celebration saw Japanese enthusiasts uncork over 630 tons of wine!
+In November 2004, FedEx took the special wine to the skies, shipping 504,000 bottles of Beaujolais Nouveau wine from Lyon-Saint-Exupery Airport to Japan.
+As wine is a delicate and potentially volatile product, FedEx needed to make sure that it could be transported at the correct temperature and tilt angle to make it to the uncorking ceremony went without a hitch.
+An annual uncorking celebration saw Japanese oenophiles uncork over 630 tons of wine!